Appendix 1 - Further guidelines - distance education

 Example: Traveling overseas - eligible

-- Sam is travelling overseas with his parents who have been offered a three months work contract in another country.
+- Sam is travelling overseas with his parents who have been offered a three-month work contract in another country.
 Sam has been studying via distance education for two years.
-In order to maintain continuity of learning, Sam’s parents want him to continue distance education while they are temporarily working overseas.
+To maintain his continuity of learning, Sam’s parents want him to keep studying via distance education while they are temporarily working overseas.
 Their usual place of residence remains in Queensland and they are intending to return to their home as soon as the contract has finished.

-Decision: Sam is eligible to be included in the Census as long as all other distance education requirements are met, as the overseas travel is temporary and there is no change in their usual residential address in Queensland.
+Decision: Sam is eligible to be included in the Census as long as his enrolment meets all other distance education requirements.
+The overseas travel is temporary and there is no change in the family’s usual residential address in Queensland.

 Example: Travelling interstate in a caravan – eligible